ktschroeder/Cloudless/README.md

 TODO

 Up next:
-- (TODOs in code) bug: fullscreen on secondary monitor, click and drag, image uses cursor location as if on primary monitor

 Probably should/will:
 - messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)